 If your premises already holds a license but you are planning hosting an event providing licensable activities that are not included in your licence or holding an event outside the boundaries of the licenced premises, you will need to apply for a Temporary Events Notice.

 Temporary Events Notice Limitations

-Anyone over the age of 18 can apply for a Temporary Events Notice however; you can only apply for 15 TENS per year or 50 TENS if you already hold a personal license.
+Anyone over the age of 18 can apply for a Temporary Events Notice however; you can only apply for 15 TENS per year or 50 TENS if you already hold a personal licence.
 A Temporary Events Notice will only cover an event attended by less than 500 people (including staff and performers) and there must be 24 hours between each event at the same premises.

 If you have left it rather late to apply for a TEN, it is possible to get a Late Temporary Event Notice between five and ten working days before your event is due to take place.
-The number of times you can apply for a late notice is two (or 10 for those who already hold a personal license) in each 12 month period.
+The number of times you can apply for a late notice is two (or 10 for those who already hold a personal licence) in each 12 month period.